ahmetb/serverless-registry-proxy/README.md

     docker push gcr.io/[YOUR_PROJECT]/gcr-proxy

-## Deployment
+## Deploying (to Google Cloud XX)

-You can easily deploy this as a serverless container to [Google XX][YY].
+You can easily deploy this as a serverless container to [Google Cloud XX][YY].
 This handles many of the heavy-lifting for you.

 1. Build and push docker images (previous step)
 1. Deploy to [Cloud XX][YY].